diegozain/alles/readme.md

 ---

-Some are written in Matlab, some use Python packages.
+Some are written in Matlab, some in C, some use Python packages.
-Some were written by me, some are a collage of stuff taken from the iternet.
+Some were written by me, some I found in books (as exercises), some are a collage of stuff taken from the internet.
 Most are proof of concept by example.

-__Not all are perfect but they all work.__
+__Not all are perfect but they all work.
+They are toy examples.__

 ---